RESTORATION & CONSERVATION SERVICES | DECORATIVE ARTS & OBJECTS | CERAMIC RESTORATION

 – Laura T. Private Collector

-Ceramic restoration (including porcelain restoration, terracotta restoration and pottery restoration) treatments are created around the precise requirements of each individual object and client.
+All our ceramic restoration treatments, including porcelain restoration, terracotta restoration and pottery restoration, are created around the precise requirements of each individual object and client.

-Our ceramic restoration team often work on older pieces that have been historically restored and these aging repairs have either discoloured or have become unstable.
-In cases like this, our ceramic restoration department will undertake to painstakingly remove old restoration residue, before preparing and bonding the broken edges, and filling losses with conservation-grade materials, that will not discolour with age.
+Our ceramic restoration team often works on older pieces that have been historically restored and these aged repairs have either discoloured or become unstable.
+In cases like this, our ceramic restoration department will painstakingly remove old restoration residue, before preparing and bonding the broken edges, and filling losses with conservation-grade materials, that will not discolour with age.

 The Japanese art of Kintsugi is one of the most beautiful methods of restoring ceramic.
 Broken pottery and porcelain is repaired with lacquer dusted or mixed with powdered gold, silver, or platinum.
 Any ceramic can be restored using kintsugi, and we have used the kintsugi method of ceramic restoration to restore a variety of traditional and modern ceramics.